Properly Prepared for the Battle: A Reflection on Ephesians 6, the Armor of God

 Oh, precious, complicated, fragile brains…good thing for helmets!

 The SWORD of the SPIRIT (THE WORD OF GOD):

-Are you familiar with the song, “This is how I fight my battles…”?
-It’s one of many favorites of mine, and it immediately comes to mind as I ponder this final battle piece.
+Are you familiar with the song, “This is how I fight my battles”?
+It’s a favorite, and immediately comes to mind as I ponder this final battle element.

 Remember, though, to resist with the Word, we need to know the Word.

 Time to dig in, Friends!

 We are meant to live and walk victoriously, because Jesus did the hard work for us 2000 years ago.
 Our call is to live it out faithfully, armored up.